Actindo-AG/Documentation/Taxes/UserInterface/01c_TaxClasses.md

 - *Tax classes*
-All available tax classes are listed.
-By default, the standard rate and the reduced rate tax class are displayed.
-Tax classes can be created, edited and deleted, see [Manage the tax classes](../Integration/02_ManageTaxClasses.md).
+Tax class name.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
-Click this button to create an entry.
-A new entry line is displayed.
+Click this button to create a new tax class.
+A new entry is displayed.

-- (Entry line)
+- (Tax class entry)
-Click the corresponding field to enter or edit the tax class name.
+Enter or edit the tax class name.
+By default, the *Standard rate* and the *Reduced rate* tax classes are predefined.

 - ![Delete](../../Assets/Icons/Trash08.png "[Delete]") (Delete)
-Click this button to delete the corresponding entry.
+Click this button to delete the corresponding tax class.

 - [SAVE]
 Click this button to save any changes made.